 Music Streaming vs Buying Cost

-It compares three monthly cost paths.
+It compares three monthly cost paths for music listening.
 The first is the fixed cost of streaming.
-The second estimates what it would cost if you bought enough albums to cover the number of songs you listen to in a month.
-The third estimates what it would cost if you bought every song individually.
-Once those three values are calculated, the tool reports them side by side and identifies the cheapest option.
+The second estimates what it would cost to buy enough albums to cover the number of songs you listen to in a month.
+The third estimates what it would cost to buy those songs individually.
+Once the numbers are calculated, the tool places them side by side and identifies the cheapest option from the values you entered.

 Formula: C_s = P_s